- About Us

 - Engage in any business practice which is unethical or amounts to unfair competition, for example:

-- Unlawfully acquire, use or disclose to any third party (unless required to disclose by law or any regulatory authority having jurisdiction over the Trant Group) any proprietary information or intellectual property of another party.
+- Unlawfully or inadvertently acquire, use or disclose to any third party (unless required to disclose by law or any regulatory authority having jurisdiction over the Trant Group) any proprietary information or intellectual property of another party.

 - Engage in any activity or business practice whether unilaterally or in conjunction with any other party which is in breach of any applicable competition and/or anti-trust law in the relevant jurisdiction.

 - Unlawfully induce any party to breach a contract with any third party.

 - Make false statements about a competitor’s products and/or services.

 Confidentiality and Data Protection